sciactive/nephele/packages/nephele/README.md

 # Nephele Serve

-If you are looking for a ready-to-run WebDAV server for Linux and Unix systems, check out the [nephele-serve](https://www.npmjs.com/package/nephele-serve) package.
+If you are looking for a ready-to-run WebDAV server for Linux and macOS, check out the [nephele-serve](https://www.npmjs.com/package/nephele-serve) package.

 # QuickDAV